-In the United Kingdom the Fire Service was subject to the Fire Services Act 1947 and in 2004 it was replaced in England and Wales by the The Fire and Rescue Services Act 2004 – Chapter 21.
-However fire safety was covered by about seventy pieces if fire safety legislation the principal ones being the Fire Precautions Act 1961 and the Fire Precautions (Workplace) Regulations 1997/1999.
-It was decided the legislation needed to be to rationalise and simplified in England and Wales.
-This was achieved by using the Regulatory Reform Act 2001 to create a new order and this new order is the Regulatory Reform (Fire Safety) Order 2005.
+In the United Kingdom fire safety was previously covered by about seventy pieces of fire safety legislation, the principal ones being the Fire Precautions Act 1961 and the Fire Precautions (Workplace) Regulations 1997/1999.
+In 2001 it was therefore decided the legislation needed to be to simplified.
+This was achieved with the Regulatory Reform (Fire Safety) Order 2005 in England and Wales.

-In Scotland this was rejected and separate fire service and fire safety legislation was introduced.
-It was achieve by introducing the The Fire (Scotland) Act 2005which created The Fire Safety (Scotland) Regulations 2006 plus a number of other relevant fire safety documents, more information is available at the Scottish Fire Law website.
+In Scotland, separate fire service and fire safety legislation was introduced: the Fire Safety (Scotland) Regulations 2006 plus a number of other relevant fire safety documents.
+More information is available at the Scottish Government website.

-In Northern Ireland it is similar to Scotland and the Fire And Rescue Services (Northern Ireland) Order 2006 was introduced which created the Fire Safety Regulations (Northern Ireland) 2010 more information can be found at Northern Ireland Fire & Rescue Service.
+In Northern Ireland the Fire Safety Regulations (Northern Ireland) were introduced in 2010.
+More information can be found at Northern Ireland Fire & Rescue Service.

 Previous general fire safety legislation

-The new, risk-assessment based regime requires employers to to take action to prevent fires and protect against death and injury, employees and relevant persons, should a fire occur.
-This was the same duty imposed on employers by the Fire Precautions (Workplace) Regulations 1999, but under the new Order the duty will be extended beyond workplaces to include all non domestic premises to which employees or/and relevant persons have access.
+The risk-assessment based regime requires employers to take action to prevent fires and protect against death and injury of employees and relevant persons, should a fire occur.
+This was the same duty imposed on employers by the Fire Precautions (Workplace) Regulations 1999, but under the Order the duty extends beyond workplaces to include all non-domestic premises to which employees or/and relevant persons have access.